opea-project/GenAIInfra/helm-charts/HPA.md

 subcharts and tested to work) so that k8s scheduler does not schedule too many of them on the same node(s).
 Otherwise they never reach ready state.

-If you use different models than the default ones, update TGI and TEI resource requests to match model requirements.
+If you use different models than the default ones, update inferencing services (vLLM, TGI, TEI) resource requests to match model requirements.

 Too large requests would not be a problem as long as pods still fit to available nodes.
 However, unless rules have been added to pods preventing them from being scheduled on same nodes, too